christophe-cerin/OnlineML_ESP32/ARDUINO/README.md

 in particular install the ESP32 card itself.
 Download and install the Arduinode IDE from the official [Arduino.cc Website](https://www.arduino.cc/en/software)

-# Preparing the ESP-WROOM-32D microcontrollerTo develop applications for ESP-WROOM-32D, you needed:
+# Preparing the ESP-WROOM-32D microcontroller

+To develop applications for ESP-WROOM-32D, you needed :

 - PC loaded with Ubuntu 22.04.1  LTS operating system
 - Toolchain to create application for ESP32